twitter-workshop/twitter-workshop/Resources/python-resources.md

 Notably, it is used in software development, web development, mathematics, and system scripting.
 Python is dynamic and works on several different platforms.
 It can handle big data and is generally very quick.

+### What is JSON?
+JSON is **JavaScript Object Notation**.
+It is a more readable format for structuring data.
+When scraping tweets, all the objects and the keys will be returned in JSON.
+For more on JSON, you can read their [documentation on their website](https://www.json.org/json-en.html).

 ## Links
 - [Python Documentation](https://docs.python.org/3/) separates its documentation by version and goes through the basic installation process.
 It also has wonderful reference guides for language and syntax, along with a glossary for when you encounter terms and do not know what they mean.